 Last but not least, the apéritif is all about togetherness: this light snack of peanuts, saucisson, olives and other tapas is a pretext for a nice drink — pastis, porto, clairette, rosé or beer — to whet one’s appetite.

-Food is everywhere in France, even in the language.
+When it comes to things associated with France, Food is everywhere in France, even in the language.
 There are countless expressions in French that refer to food.
-Here are a few you can start adding to your vocabulary.
+Here are a few you can start adding to your french vocabulary.

 “Avoir un coeur d’artichaut” — literally “to have an artichoke heart” — is used to talk about someone who falls in and out of love very easily.
 To say “put the pedal to the floor,” the French use “appuyer sur le champignon” which translates as “to push on the mushroom.”
 And if someone tells you “tu es chou” — “you are cabbage” — they mean “you are cute!”